 54. Party Entertainment

 Put your unique skills – like juggling, flame-throwing, unicycle riding, belly dancing, or acrobatics – to good use while entertaining others, and get paid to attend events and parties!

 55. Trash Can Cleaning

 Most people don’t enjoy deep-cleaning their dirty trash cans.
 Take advantage of this need and start a trash can-cleaning small business with just a pair of gloves and some cleaning supplies.

 56. Childcare Provider

-If you’re a stay-at-home parent, you can offer childcare services in your home.
-Whether you choose to take on one or three additional children, each child in your care can bring in decent income.
+Stay-at-home parents can offer childcare services right from their homes.
+Whether you choose to take on one or three children, each child in your care will make you some additional income.

 What Creative Business Will You Start?

 Turn your inspiration into a business that you can run right from the comfort of your own home.
 Get inspired by the more than 50 methods listed above to help you kick-start your own new venture.
 Start now, and there’s no telling where you might end up in one, two, or even 10 years from now.
 The main goal is to start your business sooner rather than later, and grow it as consistently as possible.